tools4j/shortstring/README.md

 ## shortstring
 The tools4j shortstring library allows for efficient conversion of short enough strings to and from integers and longs.

+Short strings encoded as integers can for instance be used in the following situations:
+* Caching strings in memory with a reduced memory footprint and without the need to allocate objects
+* A more dynamic alternative to enums, for instance to encode a currency pair or a stock ticker
+* A user-friendly alternative to integer identifiers, with the ability to be printed or logged in a human-readable format

+The shortstring library avoids object allocations which makes it suitable for latency sensitive applications.

 ### Quick Introduction

 Sample use of alphanumeric codec: